Appearance

 - Interactions you need

-- AI will generate the component and add it to your available components.
+- AI generates the component and adds it to your available components.
 To place the generated component onto your page, drag it onto the page directly from the chat interface:

 Example Prompts